trevnorris/fuq.h/README.md

 ##### `void fuq_dispose(fuq_queue* queue)`

-Frees all allocated slabs and removes all stored pointers.
+Frees all allocated slabs _and_ stored pointers.
 The moment this function runs the queue should be considered uninitialized, and no other pulls or shifts should be run on the queue.
 Though the queue is not fully uninitialized until the function returns.

 ## Example